-Looking to publish in European Journal Of Pain?
+Looking to publish in European Journal of Pain?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite NowThe European Journal of Pain (EJP) is the official journal of the European Pain Federation, serving as a multidisciplinary, international forum for clinical and basic science research on all aspects of pain and its management, including anesthesia, dentistry, neurology, neurosurgery, orthopaedics, palliative care, pharmacology, psychiatry, psychology, rehabilitation, and socio-economic aspects of pain.

-Looking to publish in European Journal Of Pain?
+Looking to publish in European Journal of Pain?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite NowSubmission Instructions

-European Journal Of Pain accepts the following article types.
+European Journal of Pain accepts the following article types.
 Click on an article type to view submission instructions.

 Original Article